matrix-org/synapse/docs/workers.md

 To enable this then the worker must have a HTTP replication listener configured, have a `worker_name` and be listed in the `instance_map` config.
-For example to move event persistence off to a dedicated worker, the main shared config would
+For example to move event persistence off to a dedicated worker, the shared configuration would
 include:

 ```yaml